 Ellen Rice painting the Delaware Easter egg for the White House's Permanent collection

-In 1994, she completed more than 10 years of research on a pet archeological/history project, then drew, painted and published her findings -- a historical map of the “Treasure Beaches of the Mid-Atlantic."
-The map and a companion piece, Treasure Legends of the Mid-Atlantic, attracted tremendous national media attention and eventually led to her work being carried in more than 100 galleries throughout the country.
+In 1994, she completed more than 10 years of research on a pet archaeological/historical project, then drew, painted and published her findings ~ a historically accurate map she called "Treasure Beaches of the Mid-Atlantic."
+The map and a companion piece she designed to look like an old newspaper page, "Treasure Legends of the Mid-Atlantic", attracted national media attention and led to the piece being carried in more than 100 galleries throughout the country.
 The map was later chosen to represent the state of Delaware on QVC's "Quest for America's Best."
-Today it can be found in homes around the world and in its fourth printing is still a steady seller.
+Today it can be found in homes and offices around the globe.

 "I think people connect with Ellen through her paintings," one private collector says.
 "There is an intangible quality to her work that people respond to.
 It's not just visual.
 Her work is truly beautiful, but it goes deeper than that.
 Her paintings touch you, something within you."

-For more information or to contact the artist, visit The Ellen Rice Gallery in Ocean View, Delaware, go to www.ellenrice.com, subscribe to the gallery's email newsletter, or email Ellen .
+For more information or to contact the artist, visit The Ellen Rice Gallery in beautiful Ocean View, Delaware, go to www.ellenrice.com, subscribe to the gallery's email newsletter, or email Ellen .
 You may also sign up for emailed notices of new originals, forthcoming prints and updates on gallery events.
 The Ellen Rice Gallery is open year round.
 Call (302) 539-3405 for hours and directions.